bcgov/ssdtools/README.md

 ![](tools/README-unnamed-chunk-10-1.png)<!-- -->

-For more information and examples of how to use `ssdca` in conjuction with `fitdistrplus` and `ggplot2` to assess alternative fits and produce custom plots is described in the vignette `ssdca`.
+For more information and examples of how to use `ssdca` in conjuction with `fitdistrplus` to assess alternative fits and deal with weighted and censored data see the vignette `ssdca`.
+The vignette also demonstrates how to use `ssdca` in conjunction with `ggplot2` to produce custom plots.

 A shiny webpage is being developed for non-users of R.